westerndigitalcorporation/zonedstorage.io/docs/tools/libnvme.md

 # libnvme User Library

-*libnvme* is an open source user library providing defintions and functions for interacting with nvme devices.
-While nvme-cli provides convenient ways for a user to interact with nvme devices from the shell, libnvme provides similiar access for other programs.
+*libnvme* is an open source user library that provides definitions and functions for interacting with nvme devices. `nvme-cli` provides convenient ways for a user to interact with nvme devices from the shell, and libnvme provides similiar access for other programs.

 ## Overview

-*libnvme* provides functions for discoverying and managing all nvme devices in a linux environment.
-When the NVMe ZNS specification was ratified, libnvme incorporated defintions for all the types and commands that specification provides.
+*libnvme* provides functions for discovering and managing all nvme devices in a Linux environment.
+When the NVMe ZNS specification was ratified, libnvme incorporated definitions for all the types and commands that the NVMe ZNS specification provides.

-The library can be used to construct nvme passthrough commands and dispatch these through the Linux nvme driver.
+The library can be used to construct nvme passthrough commands and to dispatch these through the Linux nvme driver.
 For commands that return data, the library provides structures and enumerations to help decode the payloads.

 ## Library Functions

-All of the ZNS functions provided by *libnvme* are prefixed with the "nvme_zns_" name.
-The following are the admin commands defined from the ZNS specifcation.
+All of the ZNS functions provided by *libnvme* are prefixed with the `nvme_zns_` name.
+The following are the admin commands defined from the ZNS
+specifcation:

 <center>